Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: Discussion Conclusions

 The total foreground DM on this last sightline, integrated out to the virial radius $R_v$ defined in Eq.~\ref{eq:virial_overdens} for each halo, is incompatible with the DM budget.
 This is largely due to the estimated contributions of NSCS-J1218, which alone exceeds the available DM budget, indicating that its closure radius is well beyond $R_v$.
 Integrating the DM to the smaller radii $R_{500}$ and $R_{200}$, we compared our $f_g$ limits to the recent eROSITA results \cite{Popesso:Biviano:2024}, and found generally good agreement out to $R_{500}$ but some tension out to $R_{200}$.

 It is clear that group environments should be taken into consideration when modeling foreground DM contributions.
 Peculiar velocities of group / cluster members make relative distances ambiguous, complicating the process of identifying foreground galaxies when the FRB host is embedded in a cluster.
 Additionally, galaxies in high mass clusters are expected to have lost their CGMs to ram pressure stripping, which should reduce host DMs.
 Most significantly, intragroup/cluster media can contribute to the total DM in a way that is not captured by modeling individual galaxy halos.
 For comparison, suppose we had only considered galaxies along the line of sight to FRB 20230703A.
-Searching the LVS, and applying the stellar-to-halo mass relation of \cite{Moster:2013}, we can identify 5 galaxies that intersect the line of sight to within one virial radius, all members of NSCS-J1218.
-Assuming an mNFW profile normalized to $f_{g}(R_v) = 1$, we get a total DM contribution of 277~\dmu from all of these.
-In contrast, the mNFW profile model for the IGrM predicts a total of 326~\dmu (as in Table~\ref{tab:clusts}) -- compatible with the galaxies-only estimate to within its error bars, but still somewhat higher.
+Searching the Local Volume Sample \citep{Cook:Mazzarella:2023}, and applying the stellar-to-halo mass relation of \cite{Moster:2013}, we can identify 5 galaxies that intersect the line of sight to within one virial radius, all members of NSCS-J1218.
+Assuming an mNFW profile normalized to $f_{g}(R_v) = 1$, we get a total DM contribution of 277~\dmu{} from all of these.
+In contrast, the mNFW profile model for the IGrM predicts a total of 294~\dmu{} (as in Table~\ref{tab:clusts}) -- compatible with the galaxies-only estimate to within its error bars, but still somewhat higher.
 We would also have missed the likely contributions from WH24-J1218 and TullyN08 on this sightline had we not identified known galaxy groups along this sightline.

 Furthermore, we have found that the uncertainties in estimates of cluster masses can lead to large uncertainties in estimated DM contributions.
-For host galaxies embedded in clusters, there is an additional uncertainty from the host's peculiar velocity.
+For host galaxies embedded in clusters, there is an additional uncertainty from the host's unknown line of sight depth.
 By using the NFW profile as an estimate of probabilities of galaxy positions, we can marginalize over this uncertainty, finding a largely bimodal $\DM{ICM}$ distribution.
-For some ICM models and impact parameters, this implies that the expectation of $\DM{ICM}$ for hosts galaxies on the near side is non-zero.
-It may be important to take this into account when assessing the total DM budgets of FRBs whose hosts are in clusters, rather than assume the host is close enough to the observer to have no contribution from the ICM.
+For some ICM models and impact parameters, this implies that the expectation of $\DM{ICM}$ for host galaxies on the near side is non-zero.
+While zero contribution from the host cluster is possible if the host galaxy is on the near-side halo boundary, this is generally improbable, and should only be assumed as a conservative lower bound.